Become an Event Partner

 Thanks for your interest in becoming an Event Partner for Social Media Week.
 To become an Event Partner and to host a session during Social Media Week you must sign-up or login to access the application form.

-Event Submission for September 2014 is NOW OPEN.
+Event Submission for September 2014 is NOW CLOSED.
 Please contact your local city organizer if you have any questions or inquiries.
 If you are looking for our Event Partner Guide, you can find it here.

 Click here to download the SMW Event Partner Deck.

 - February: Opens October 8th / Closes December 12th

 - June: Opens February 4th / Closes April 10th